MicrosoftDocs/appcenter-docs/docs/test-cloud/troubleshooting/server-connection.md

 # Web Service and Server connection troubleshooting
 There are several common reasons why your app may have trouble communicating with a server or web service:

-- The endpoint the user is trying to connect to does not allow communication through the Test IP addresses.
+- The endpoint the user is trying to connect to doesn't allow communication through the Test IP addresses.
 - Geofencing is blocking communication with our servers in Denmark.
 - Additional time is needed for the communication to reliably complete.
-- If a secondary app is required or the connection process requires taking your app being tested out of focus.
-App Center Test only allows single app automation, not multiple apps or other system processes.
+- If a secondary app is required, or the connection process requires taking your app being tested out of focus.
+App Center Test allows single app automation, not multiple apps, or system processes.

-## Allowlist
+## Allow List

-If any of the following are blocked, you may need to explictly allow them for your connection:
+If any of the following are blocked, you may need to explicitly allow them for your connection:

 - api.appcenter.ms
 - api.mobile.azure.com